 Get out and enjoy some fresh air.
 Hiking and walking is a great way to unplug and distance yourself from the commotion around you.
 With the warmer weather, opt for a healthy lifestyle and some outdoor activity.

 Hiking trails in the Pocono Mountains cover a network of over 261 miles, which offer a variety of intensity and scenery.
 From local and state parks to national recreation areas, we've got a plethora of options to go off the beaten path.
-Read on to see six hikes and trails to explore in the Poconos.
+Read on to see five hikes and trails to explore in the Poconos.

 The Delaware & Lehigh National Heritage Corridor, or more commonly known as the D&L Rail Trail, runs through the Lehigh Gorge and Lehigh Gorge State Park.
 Ranging from easy to moderate, the historic trail follows the Lehigh River and has scenic overlooks and historic ruins along the way.
 The trail also connects directly to the town of Jim Thorpe.